Nancy Call Torres

 Studio Manager/Instructor

 Audrey was raised with an art teacher as a mother and an oil painting studio in her garage.
 She’s been surrounded by art her entire life, and has a deep appreciation for color and creating.
-Her artistic interests span many mediums, including oil paint, pencil, photography, and linoleum block carving.
+Her artistic interests span many mediums, including oil paint, photography, letterpress, and stained glass.
 Her current passion is modern calligraphy and hand lettering, and her wedding signage has been featured on Style Me Pretty and Borrowed & Blue.

 Audrey has worked with children for over two decades.
 At age 11 she founded her own theater arts summer camp, collaborating with campers to write and perform an original play each week.
 She ran the camp for 5 years before closing its doors, at which point she began working with Art Attack every summer.
 Now she is with the studio full time, managing registration, teaching kids and teen classes, and leading Summer Camp.